• Skip to primary navigation

 How to Make Romesco Sauce

-You'll start by roasting the tomatoes.
-Use a sharp knife to make in X in the top and bottom of the tomatoes, then roast them until their skin is wrinkled and slightly charred.
+1. Roast the tomatoes.
+Use a sharp knife to make in X in the top and bottom of your tomatoes, then roast them in a hot oven until their skin is wrinkled and slightly charred.
+Let the tomatoes cool slightly, then remove their skin, core them, and blot them dry.

-A food processor filled with the recipe ingredients before blending.
+A food processor filled with the Spanish sauce.

 A hand using a spoon to stir the finished recipe.

-• Serve as a dip for crudité, crackers, and bread.
+• Serve as a dip for crudité, crackers, crostini, and bread.

-• Use as a pasta sauce or serve over zucchini noodles (or another spiralized veggies).
+• Use as a pasta sauce or serve it over zucchini noodles (or another spiralized veggies).

 • Spoon over (or use as a dipping sauce for) steamed, roasted, or grilled vegetables.

-• Stir into soups, stews, or even gazpacho.
+• Stir it into soups, stews, or even gazpacho.

 • Use it to top fish, chicken, or meat.

-• Mix with salad greens (thin with more oil and/or vinegar first, if desired).
+• Mix it with salad greens for a bold dressing (thin with more oil and/or vinegar first, if desired).

-• Use as a dressing for grain and veggie bowls, like this Mediterranean Quinoa Bowl.
+• Use as a sauce for grain and veggie bowls, like this Mediterranean Quinoa Bowl.

 • Serve with fries instead of ketchup.